MohamedAbdelmaboud/azkar-app/README.md

 # sebha2

-this is a simple azkar app i have made when i was beginner in my learning journy
+This is a simple azkar app i have made when i was beginner in my learning journy
 ## Getting Started

 This project is a starting point for a Flutter application.